percona/pmm/docs/using/backup.md

 ## Supported setups

-**- MySQL database server with support for:**

-  - Creating and restoring physical backups
-  - Storing backups to Amazon S3-compatible object storage

 **- MongoDB replica set setups (GA) with support for:**

   -  Storing backups on Amazon S3-compatible object storageand on mounted filesystem